Metrication: United Kingdom (1824–present)

 The Weights and Measures Act 1824 (5 Geo.
 4. c.
 74) imposed one standard 'imperial' system of weights and measures on the British Empire.
 The effect of this act was to standardise existing British units of measure rather than to align them with the metric system.

 During the next eighty years a number of parliamentary select committees recommended the adoption of the metric system, each with a greater degree of urgency, but Parliament prevaricated.
 A select committee report of 1862 recommended compulsory metrication, but with an "Intermediate permissive phase"; Parliament responded in 1864 by legalising metric units only for 'contracts and dealings'.
-The United Kingdom initially declined to sign the Treaty of the Metre, but did so in 1883.
+The United Kingdom initially declined to sign the Treaty of the Metre, but acceded in 1884.
 Meanwhile, British scientists and technologists were at the forefront of the metrication movement – it was the British Association for the Advancement of Science that promoted the CGS system of units as a coherent system and it was the British firm Johnson Matthey that was accepted by the CGPM in 1889 to cast the international prototype metre and kilogram.

 In 1895, another parliamentary select committee recommended the compulsory adoption of the metric system after a two-year permissive period.
 The Weights and Measures (Metric System) Act 1897 (60 & 61 Vict. c.
 46) legalised the metric units for trade, but did not make them mandatory.
 A bill to make the metric system compulsory to help the British industrial base fight off the challenge of the nascent German base passed through the House of Lords in 1904, but did not pass in the House of Commons before the next general election was called.
 Following opposition by the Lancashire cotton industry, a similar bill was defeated in the House of Commons in 1907 by 150 votes to 118.